steveblackburn/ismm-fieldbarrier/README.md

 ## Field barrier

-This repo contains the code used to implement and evaluate the field barrier reported in my 2019 ISMM paper.
+This repo contains the code used to implement and evaluate the field barrier reported in my [2019 ISMM paper](http://users.cecs.anu.edu.au/~steveb/pubs/papers/fieldbarrier-ismm-2019.pdf).

 #### Notes
 * The field barrier code is in the 'field' branch.
 * Revision 4648fd6d was used for almost all of the field barrier evaluation reported in the paper.
-  * Revision 813fbf99 was used for the reference counting evaluation.
+  * Revision ccbffb74 was used for the reference counting evaluation.
-* The reference counting implementation contained in this repo is work-in-progress.
+* The reference counting implementation at the head of this repo is work-in-progress.
+* I will continue to update the repo post-publication
 * Please contact me directly if you have questions.

+---

 ## Jikes Research Virtual Machine